CampusAI/CampusAI.github.io/_ml/dim_reduction/dim_reduction.md

 Each **right singular vector** $$v_i$$ encodes the person archetype who "just cares" for an associated archetype movie represented by a **left singular vector** $$u_i$$ with a strength of $$\sigma_i$$.

 We can express each person as a combination of archetype people, which will like their associated archetype movies.
-Moreover, we can pick k to have as many archetypes as we want to cluster people's preferences.
+Moreover, we can pick $$k$$ to have as many archetypes as we want to cluster people's preferences.

 {% include annotation.html %}
 For instance, you can think of an archetype person $$v_i$$ your *grandad* and an associated archetype movie $$u_i$$ *westerns*.